ThorbenKuck/NetCom2/README.md

 }
 ```

 Now we want to send this from the Client to the Server.
-We realize this by saying:
+The full examples look like this:

+#### Full Client example

 ```java
 ClientStart clientStart = ClientStart.at(/* address of Server */"localhost", /* port of Server*/88888);